A Step-By-Step Guide to Applying Fake Eyelashes Like a ProFebruary 10, 2023

 Let’s be honest, the ultimate goal here is to make fake lashes look like the real deal, right?
 To do so, Gonzalez recommends applying your fake lashes after you do the rest of your eye makeup.
 “If you apply them before, eyeshadow tends to fall onto the tops of the lashes,” she explains.

 Another hack: Opt for individual lashes instead of a strip.
-It may seem like more work, but for truly natural-looking lashes, individually placed fake lashes mesh better with your real ones.
+It may seem like more work, but if you are going for truly natural-looking lashes, individually placed fake lashes blend better with your real ones.
 Just be sure to mix in different lengths — small, medium and long — to help them blend nicely.
 Try the Ardell Lash Faux Mink Individuals for this look .